sfc-gh-puneet-lakhanpal/partner_demo_orchestration_framework/README.md

 The Agent Gateway supports multi-step and multi-tool workflows.
 Users have the flexibility to create multiple Cortex Search and Cortex Analyst tools for use with the Agent Gateway.
 For a walkthrough of how to configure and run a system with all 3 types of tools, see the [Quickstart](Quickstart.ipynb) notebook.

 This library is optimized for client-side orchestration.
-If you prefer a managed service, we recommend the Snowflake Chat API.
+If you prefer a managed service, we recommend the Snowflake Cortex Agents API.

 # Getting Started